 Trigger warning: this article is very critical and the topic discussed can be a trigger for people who are sensitive for issues concerning body weight.
 This article is NOT meant to feel insecure about yourself.
 As I said in the introduction: you are perfect, just the way you are.
 It is important to keep in mind that these are my personal experiences and my personal view on my own body and not your body If you feel insecure about your body because certain people tell you to be insecure, please DO NOT CONTINUE reading.
 Even if you disagree with the people who tell you that you are not enough, this article can put you in situations (in your mind) where you don’t want to be.
 This article can have a very strong effect on your self-confidence, your positive feeling about yourself and the way you are living your life.
 However: if you are unhappy about your own body and you want to change yourself, please continue to read.
 I give advice how you could achieve your physical dreams.
 Or if you are ready to face your own demons from the past, you can continue.
 Please stop reading immediately if this article is upsetting you.
 After all, my website and this article are meant to feel better and achieve your own dreams.
 I am not here to crush you.

-Trigger warning: I can’t stress this enough.
+Please be aware!
 I don’t want you to feel bad about yourself in any way.
 If this article triggered you in feeling bad about yourself: I am so sorry.
 You are amazing just the way you are.
 There is nothing wrong being skinny or carrying some extra weight with you.
 There is nothing wrong with you if you can see some bones, you are ripped or you protect your sixpack with an extra layer of skin.
 This article is written for those who are unhappy about themselves and are tired of the phrase “you are good enough”.
 I don’t want to confirm your bad feeling about yourself, at all.
 But I have been there: you probably have the mindset “I don’t care what people say about me, I want to change, I want to achieve my physical goals”.
 I have been this way and I want to give you some insights on how to start your journey to your dreams.

 Body shaming in any way is not okay!